-Figure 6-18 shows an example of someone reporting an inappropriate photo.
+Figure 6-16 shows an example of someone reporting an inappropriate photo.

-FIGURE 6-18: Reporting inappropriate content.
+FIGURE 6-16: Reporting inappropriate content.
 The reporting options vary depending on what you're reporting (a group as opposed to a photo, for example).
-These reports are submitted to the Facebook Help Team.
+These reports are submitted to the Facebook User Operations team.
 The team then investigates and takes down inappropriate photos, disables fake accounts, and generally strives to keep Facebook clean, safe, and inoffensive.

-When you see content that you don't like - for example, an offensive group name, hate speech, or a vulgar Timeline - don't hesitate to report it.
-With the entire Facebook population working to keep Facebook free of badness, you hopefully prevent a lot of inappropriate content from disseminating too widely.
+When you see content that you don't like - for example, an offensive group name or a vulgar Timeline - don't hesitate to report it.
+With the entire Facebook population working to keep Facebook free of badness, you wind up with a pretty awe-some community.

-After you report something, Facebook's Help Team evaluates it in terms of violating Facebook's Statement of Rights and Responsibilities.
+After you report something, Facebook's User Operations team evaluates it in terms of violating Facebook's Statement of Rights and Responsibilities.
 This means that pornography gets taken down, fake Timelines are disabled, and people who send spam may receive a warning or even have their account disabled.
-However, sometimes something that you report may be offensive to you but doesn't violate the

-Statement of Rights and Responsibilities and, therefore, will remain on Facebook.
-Due to privacy restrictions, the Help Team may not always notify you about actions taken because of your support, but rest assured that the team handles every report.
-Facebook will correspond with you about reports you make in the Support Inbox, which you can find in the Quick Help menu.
+However, sometimes something that you report may be offensive to you but doesn't violate the Statement of Rights and Responsibilities and, therefore, will remain on Facebook.
+Due to privacy restrictions, User Operations may not always notify you about actions taken as a result of your support, but rest assured that the team handles every report.